The rise and fall of Adobe Flash

-The building of a house once inspired Jonathan Gay, the author of Adobe Flash, and since then, his dreams were all about architecting and constructing.
+The building of a house once inspired Jonathan Gay, the author of Adobe Flash, and since then, his dreams were all about architecting and developing the software.
 Soon after that, he learned that architects do not physically construct houses, but they design them.
 As a result, Gay switched his attention to computer programming, which provided wide possibilities of designing.
 When he was at school, Gay presented his own graphic editor at the fair.
 Later, his father gave him a Macintosh version of the computer as a gift and boasted his son’s programming abilities to Mac creator Charlie Jackson.
 Gay recalled: “Charlie’s aim was to create a company that produces programs, but financially he couldn’t make it possible.
 So taking me as an employee turned to be his best option as he wouldn’t have to pay me before the program will be ready.
 That is how my first acquaintance with animation and creating games has happened.”

 In 1993, Gay established a new company called FutureWave Software.
 However, it had no success among users and his graphical computer system with the help of stylus SmartSketch failed.
 This product with low sales figures was sold to Microsoft and Macintosh companies.
 Two years later, Gay presented the SmartSketch at the annual designing conference Siggraph.
 Though he could not sell any of his copies there, all people who observed Gay’s product told him the one same thing that he needed to turn his development into animation software.
 Gay had already been thinking about it, but he understood that the distribution of animations was limited to videotapes and only large studios could be interested in graphics’ investing, so his small enterprise would again get the failure.